curl/everything-curl/cmdline.md

 without causing troubles but there may be times when your specific command line system doesn't match what others use or what is otherwise documented.

-One way that command line systems differ, for example, is how you can put quotes around arguments to for example embed spaces or special symbols.
-In most unix-like shells you use double quotes (") and single quotes (') depending if you want to allow variable expansions or not within the quoted string, but on Windows there's no support for the single quote version.
+One way that command-line systems differ, for example, is how you can put quotes around arguments such as to embed spaces or special symbols.
+In most Unix-like shells you use double quotes (") and single quotes (') depending if you want to allow variable expansions or not within the quoted string, but on Windows there's no support for the single quote version.